conda/conda/docs/source/faq.rst

 After performing the above command you can create new environments in the standard way, and the latest version of SciPy will be installed in all of them.

-5. How can I automatically install a specific version of a package such as SciPy during creation of any of new environment?
+5. How can I automatically install a specific version of a package such as SciPy during creation of any new environment?

    .. code-block:: bash